Quietly, Brad Pitt and Angelina Jolie say, 'I do'

 "It was very much a family affair," the statement said.

-Jolie's father, actor Jon Voight, told U.S. TV entertainment programme "Inside Edition," "That's nice," when informed about his daughter's wedding.
+Jolie's father, actor Jon Voight, told U.S. TV entertainment program "Inside Edition," "That's nice," when informed about his daughter's wedding.
 Jolie and Voight were estranged for years but have reconciled.

 FROM 'SMITH' TO MARRIED